yamacir-kit/corelisp/README.md

-# Pure LISP interpretor by C++17
+# Pure LISP interpreter by C++17

-Version 0.1.1 in development.
+Version 0.1.3 in development.

 ## Overview